mciocchi/atomic_d6/README.md

 When a player announces their action, the GM assigns them a number of Skill Dice and tells them to keep the highest or lowest based on the difficulty of what they're attempting to do.

-When players attack an NPC, the GM should take these factors into consideration when setting the difficulty of the Skill Roll:
+When resolving attacks, the GM should take these factors into consideration when setting the difficulty of the Feat:

 - Range of the target
 - Armor